Pan-African Surgical Conference 2025

 0 +

-Join us at the inaugural Pan-African Plastic and Reconstructive Surgery Conference as we unite to find solutions to building resilient and sustainable surgical services across the continent.
+Join us at the inaugural Pan-African Surgical Conference as we unite to find solutions to building resilient and sustainable surgical services across the continent.

 Let’s come together to increase surgical equity in Africa.